 Phone: 916-734-5075, Email: firstname.lastname@example.org

 Madeline Verzola is the manager of admissions, student services and outreach at the Betty Irene Moore School of Nursing.
 She manages student affairs activities and is instrumental in the growth and continued success of the school’s five graduate-degree programs.
 Prior to joining UC Davis, she worked as medical student and residency recruitment coordinator in the Department of Pediatrics at UCLA David Geffen School of Medicine.
 She also managed faculty offices in the glaucoma division at UCLA Stein Eye Institute and provided program support to the rape treatment center at Santa Monica-UCLA Medical Center.
-Madeline earned a bachelor’s degree in Anthropology from UCLA and is currently enrolled in the Master of Business Administration Degree Program at California State University, Sacramento.
+Madeline earned a bachelor’s degree in Anthropology from UCLA and a Master of Business Administration Degree at California State University, Sacramento.

 Phone: 916-734-5075, Email: email@example.com